 THE TEST OF EXPERIENCE; or, the Voluntary Principle in the United States.
 By J. H. HINTON, M.A.
-18, ; cloth, 18.
+1s.; cloth, 1s.
 6d.

-Each Volume mdy be had separately.
+.
+Each Volume may be had separately.

-URIED TREASURES.-D PART I.-THE LAW OF LIBERTY; a Letter concern-ing Toleration.
+BURIED TREASURES.-ing Toleration.
 By JOHN LOCKE.
 With a Life of the Author.
-6d.; cloth, 10d.
+8d.; cloth, 10d.

-PART II .- ON THE CIVIL POWER IN ECOLESIAS.
-TICAL CAUSES; and On the Likeliest Means of Removing Hirclings out of the Church.
+PART II.-ON THE CIVIL POWER IN EOCLESIAS-TICAL CAUSES; and On the Likeliest Means of Removing Hirelings out of the Church.
 By JOHN MILTON.
 With a Historical Sketch.
-6d.; oloth, 10d.
+6d.; cloth, 10d.

-London ; A. Cockshaw, 41, Ludgate Hill.
+London; A. Cockshaw, 41, Ludgate Hill.

-To effect this, in reasonable dimensions, a peculiar arrange-ment of the Text and the Annotations has been adopted.
-In the MARGINAL NOTES are comprised all the Foor Nores of the Pictorial Editions; and the substance, with small abridgment, of all the Illustrations.
-Miniature Woodcuts are also introduced, wherever processary.
-To be completed are also introduced, wherever necessary.
-To be completed in Twenty Monthly Parts, in small 8vo, at One Shilling each.
-Part II.
-Part II.
 HALF-HOURS with the BEST AUTHORS.
 Illustrated with Woodcuts, in crown 8vo.
-Part II., price 18.
+Part II., price 1s.

 THE BEST STORY TELLERS.
 Illustrated with Woodcuts, in crown 8vo.
 Part II., price 18.
 Descriptive Catalogues of Mr. CHARLES KNIGHT'S Publications, completed and in progress, will be forwarded on application to the Publisher.

-London : 90, Fleet Street.
+London: 90, Fleet Street.

 A New Monthly Magazine.
 Price 6d.
-HE BRITISH JOURNAL, for MARCH, CONTAINS:-1.
+THE BRITISH JOURNAL, for MARCH,

+CONTAINS:--

 The United States as a Home for Emigrants.
-2. An Assault upon a Dozen of Giants.
+An Assault upon a Dozen of Giants.
 By Angus B. Reach.
-3. On Sympathy with Unknown People.
-By Mary Cowden Charke.
+On Sympathy with Unknown People.
+By Mary Cowden

+Clarko.

-March Flowers.
+4. March Flowers.
 By Calder Campbell.

-March Flowers.
-By Calder Campbell.

-Harry Coverdale's Courtship, and what came of it.
-By Frank Fairlegh.
+5. Harry Coverdale's Courtship, and what came of it.
+By Frank Fairlogh.
 Sites in the Alps.
 By Miss Costello.

-Sites in the Alps.
-By Miss Costello.

 The Canker Worm.
 By William Dalton.

-South African Incidents.--No. I. The Unwelcome Visitor.
+South African Incidents.-No. I. The Unwelcome Visitor.

 By Alfred W. Cole.

-A few Stray Thoughts on the Compus of Dickens. Člarko.
 9. A few Stray Thoughts on the Genius of Dickens.

 10. Literature of the Month.

-London : Aylott and Jones, Paternoster Row; And to be obtained at all Bosksellers, and at the Railway Stations, throughout the Kingdom.
-LONDON / Printed by GEOROF HOOPER, (of No. 3, Portland Place Kensington, in the County of Middlesor,) at the Office of MESSAS, SAVIL, and EDWARDS, No. 4, Chandos Street, in the Parish of St. Paul, Corent Garden, in the same County ; and Published by of St. Paul, Corent Garden, in the same County ; and Published by THORNTON LEIGH HUNT, (of Broadway House, Hammersmith,) at THE I. MADER OFFICIS, No. 10, WEILLINGTON STREET, STRAND, in the Prechect of the Savoy, both in the same County-SATURDAY, February 28, 1852.
+London: Aylott and Jones, Paternoster Row; And to be obtained at all Booksellers, and at the Railway Stations, throughout the Kingdom.

+LONDON: Printed by GEORGE HOOPER, (of No. 8.
+Portland Place Kensington, in the County of Middlesex.) at the Office of MESSAS.
+SAVILL and EDWARDS, No. 4, Chandos Street, in the Parish Of St. Paul, Corent Garden, in the same County; and Published by of St. Paul, Corent Garden, in the same County; and Published by THORNTON LEIGH HUNT, (of Broadway House, Hammersmith.) at THE LEADER OFFICE, No. 10, WEILLINGTON.
+STREET, STRAND, in the Precinct of the Savoy, both in the same County-SATURDAY, February 28, 1852.